After childbirth, the first periods are very heavy and long. Menstruation after childbirth: relevant information for women

 First period after childbirth

-Based on the mechanism of the onset of menstruation and the nature of lochia, we conclude that these are two different processes, although both are characterized by bloody discharge.
-Completion of lochia is by no means a signal for the beginning of full-fledged menstruation.
-The fact is that their arrival is due to a number of related factors.
+Based on the mechanism of the onset of menstruation and the nature of lochia, we come to the conclusion that these are two different processes, although both are characterized by bloody discharge.
+The end of lochia is by no means a signal for the beginning of full menstruation.
+The fact is that their arrival is due to a number of accompanying factors.

-During lactation, a woman actively produces prolactin, a hormone that, in turn, ensures the production of breast milk, but meanwhile inhibits the hormones responsible for preparing a woman for pregnancy.
-It turns out that while there will be a lot of prolactin, a young mother may not wait for her period.
-However, this conclusion can be challenged by citing several arguments related to the individual characteristics of the hormonal background, as well as taking into account:
+During lactation, a woman actively produces prolactin, a hormone that, in turn, ensures the production of breast milk, but at the same time inhibits the hormones responsible for preparing a woman for pregnancy.
+It turns out that as long as there is a lot of prolactin, a young mother may not wait for her period.
+However, this conclusion can be challenged by citing several arguments related to individual hormonal characteristics, as well as taking into account:

-• a hereditary factor (of course, you should not expect a complete coincidence of the timing of the onset of menstruation after childbirth in mothers, grandmothers and daughters, but there will also be no strong run-ups in terms);
+• hereditary factor (of course, you shouldn’t expect a complete coincidence in the timing of the onset of menstruation after childbirth for mother, grandmother and daughter, but there won’t be strong differences in timing either);

-• the presence of pathologies (resumption of menstruation with inflammation, infectious diseases history is difficult to predict).
+• presence of pathologies (resumption of menstruation due to inflammation, infectious diseases history is difficult to predict);

 The last factor is worth considering in detail.

-Prolactin, produced during lactation, is responsible for the inhibition of ovulation and the absence of menstruation.
+Prolactin, produced during lactation, is responsible for inhibition of ovulation and absence of menstruation.

-The production of prolactin decreases with the introduction of complementary foods and supplements in the child's diet.
-That is, according to the experience of the last few years, when pediatricians began to recommend complementary foods from 4–6 months, we can say that this particular period is the starting point for waiting for menstruation.
+The production of prolactin decreases with the introduction of complementary feeding and supplementation into the child’s diet.
+That is, based on the experience of the last few years, when pediatricians began to recommend complementary feeding from 4–6 months, we can say that this period is the starting point for waiting for menstruation.

-It is interesting.
-In some women, even taking into account complementary foods, but while maintaining partial breastfeeding (especially at night, when prolactin production is faster), menstruation may not come until complete weaning.
+This is interesting.
+For some women, even taking into account complementary feeding, but maintaining partial breastfeeding (especially at night, when prolactin production is faster), menstruation may not come until complete weaning.

 In this situation, prolactin is not produced in large quantities, so the completion of lochia and the healing of the uterus is the time for the onset of menstruation.
 This usually happens 1.5 months after birth.
-But the absence of menstruation for 4-5 months is not considered a deviation.
-In situations where lactation was completed for some reason, the regulation will be restored after prolactin begins to be produced in prenatal mode.
+But the absence of menstruation for 4–5 months is not considered a deviation.
+In situations where lactation has been completed for some reason, the regulation will be restored after prolactin begins to be produced prenatally.

-It is interesting.
-A woman who does not have periods after 4-5 months from the end of postpartum discharge needs to consult a gynecologist.
+This is interesting.
+A woman who does not have her period after 4–5 months from the end of postpartum discharge needs to consult a gynecologist.

 With artificial feeding, menstruation begins earlier

-If the baby receives both mother's milk and mixtures, menstruation comes after 3-12 months.
-A large range is associated with the time of day at which the number of feedings has decreased: if in the morning and in the evening, when prolactin is produced especially actively, then menstruation will begin earlier.
+If the baby receives both mother's milk and formula, menstruation comes after 3-12 months.
+The large range is associated with the time of day at which the number of feedings is reduced: if in the morning and evening, when prolactin is produced most actively, then menstruation will begin earlier.

 Video: restoration of menstruation after childbirth